top of page

 • Watch for emotional signs.
 If your child seems frustrated or withdrawn about reading, talk with teachers or counselors.

 • Keep learning.
-The IDA has free resources at www.dyslexiaida.org for parents and educators.
+Explore the free resources at IDA at www.dyslexiaida.org for parents and educators.

 A smiling young girl holds an open book titled “Final Thoughts” while sitting in warm sunlight.
 The image symbolizes hope, understanding, and progress—reflecting the message of the blog post “What Changed in the 2025 IDA Dyslexia Definition, and Why Does It Matter?” about supporting every child’s reading journey.